SikuliX/SikuliX-Docs/src/main/resources/docs/source/screen.rst

 Screen as (Default) Region
 --------------------------

-Normally all region methods are used as reg.find(PS), where reg is a region object (or a screen or a match object).
-If written as find(PS) it acts on the default screen being the implicit region in this case (mapped to the constant reference SCREEN).
-In Multi Monitor Environments  this is the primary monitor (use the constant reference SCREEN, to access it all the time), that normally is Screen(0), but might be another Screen() object depending on your platform.
+All region methods have to be used as ``reg.find(PS)``, where reg is a Region object (or a Screen or a Match object).
+If written as ``find(PS)`` it acts on the default screen being the implicit region in this case (mapped to the constant reference SCREEN).
+In Multi Monitor Environments  this is the primary monitor (use the constant reference SCREEN, to access it all the time), that normally is Screen(0), but might be another Screen() object depending on your platform and settings.

-So its a convenience feature, that can be seen as an implicit use of the python construct '''with object:'''.

-On the other hand this may slow down processing speed, because of time consuming searches.
+On the other hand this may slow down processing speed, because of time consuming searches on the whole screen.
 So to speed up processing, saying region.find() will restrict the search to the specified rectangle.
 Another possibility is to say setROI() to restrict the search for all following find operations to a smaller region than the whole screen.
 This will speed up processing, if the region is significantly smaller than the whole